theoadepaula/blogdown/dadoszero/content/post/en/2019-03-11-hello-world.en.md

 Just as we use this expression to start learning a new programming language, I'll start my blog!

 I will use the blog to use the knowledge learned in the courses made on top of data that I find interesting.
-I will keep a weekly update, coming out new content every Wednesday!
+I will keep a weekly update, coming out new content every Thursday!